The Role of Trade Shows In The Pharma Industry

 Julie: It was a pleasure to be here.
 Thanks for having me.

 Todd S: Our pleasure.
 Thanks for stopping by.
 All right, Youngblood, that wraps…

 Todd Y: I don’t want to wrap, I don’t want to do it.

-Todd S: [00:10:18] [Inaudible] broadcast, on behalf of our guest Julie Ackerman, my co-host Todd Youngblood, I am Todd Schnick.
+Todd S: That wraps this broadcast, on behalf of our guest Julie Ackerman, my co-host Todd Youngblood, I am Todd Schnick.
 This concludes Life Science Connect Radio Live coverage from INTERPHEX.
 We will see you in 2015.
 Have a great day.